innolitics/rdm/rdm/init/documents/software_plan.md

 Change requests are created at the start of the unit implementation activity or during the problem investigation activity.
 Change requests should [reference](https://help.github.com/articles/autolinked-references-and-urls/#issues-and-pull-requests) one or more software requirement or problem reports.

 In order to organize and prioritize the development work, change requests are assigned to GitHub milestones.
 Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on.

-Only the project lead should associate change requests with milestones, since this approval process is explicitly required by IEC62304:2006{% if system.auditor_notes %} [8.2.1]{% endif %}.
+Only the project lead should associate change requests with milestones, since this approval process is explicitly required by {{ system.standard }}{% if system.auditor_notes %} [8.2.1]{% endif %}.
 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

 ## Branches and Pull Requests

 Change requests are implemented using [GitHub flow](https://guides.github.com/introduction/flow/).

-When beginning work on a change request, developers should open a new Git branch.
-If the change request id is `104`, the branch should be named `104-some-short-description`.
+When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description`.
 All development work should occur in Git branches.

-The master branch of the git repository should contain the most up-to-date tested version of the software system.
+The `master` branch of the git repository should contain the most up-to-date tested version of the software system.
 When work on the branch is nearing completion, a GitHub pull request should be created for this branch.
 The project lead shall review and verify the changes in the branch, suggesting changes if necessary {% if system.auditor_notes %}[5.5.1]{% endif %}.

 Git commits should be split into logical chunks, and Git commit messages should: